Latest Blog: Welcome to Browsers & Bugbears

 • A sandbox for learning the ins and outs of classes

-• A low-pressure way to master tactical combat before jumping into a real table
+• A low-pressure way to master combat actions and rules before jumping into a real table

 Where It's At Right Now